jpulse-net/jpulse-framework/docs/api-reference.md

 **🎯 Live Examples:** See the [API Integration Examples](/jpulse-examples/api.shtml) page for interactive demonstrations of all API patterns with working code examples.

+**💡 Using AI assistance?** The [Gen-AI Development Guide](genai-development.md) shows how to use AI coding assistants to quickly implement API endpoints following these patterns.

 ## 🔌 API Overview

 jPulse provides a comprehensive RESTful API under the `/api/1/` prefix with the following features: